 Medical Director, Phenylketonuria Program, Clinical and Metabolic Genetics

 Staff Physician, Clinical and Metabolic Genetics

-Associate Scientist, Genetics & Genome Biology
+Senior Associate Scientist, Genetics & Genome Biology

-Dr. Neal Sondheimer completed his MD and PhD in Molecular Genetics at The University of Toronto.
+Dr. Neal Sondheimer completed his MD and PhD in Molecular Genetics at The University of Chicago.
 His residencies in paediatrics, medical genetics and metabolics were completed at The Children’s Hospital of Philadelphia.
 Since coming to The Hospital for Sick Children (SickKids) in 2015, he has provided care for children with metabolic diseases including phenylketonuria and mitochondrial disorders.